Saint Laurent opens Paris Fashion Week with chic evening wear for men - ExBulletin

 Saint Laurent opens Paris Fashion Week with chic evening wear for men

-The models walked in pointed heeled boots, their turtlenecks turned up, while tightly fitted overcoats were worn with the collars turned up

-PARIS, France French luxury house Saint Laurent kicked off the Paris Fashion Week menswear shows on Tuesday, January 17 with a stylish range of bespoke men’s evening looks by designer Anthony Vaccarello.
+PARIS French luxury house Saint Laurent kicked off the Paris Fashion Week menswear shows on Tuesday night with a stylish range of bespoke men’s evening looks, curated by designer Anthony Vaccarello.

 Models walked in pointed heeled boots with their turtlenecks turned up, while tightly tailored overcoats were worn with the collars turned up.